What can’t be recycled?

-When aerosols are mixed with other recycling and compressed, there is a large chance canisters that aren’t fully emptied will explode.
-These explosions not only have the potential to harm staff at recycling plants, but also pose a risk of causing a fire.
+When aerosols are mixed with other recycling and compressed, there is a large chance canister that isn’t fully emptied will explode.
+These explosions not only have the potential to harm staff at recycling plants but also pose a risk of causing a fire.

 Clothes, textiles and shoes

 The shape of clothes makes them really difficult to sort, as they can often get tangled at different points of sorting.
 On top of this, clothes can’t be reused once damaged, and are damaged easily.

 These containers may be made from, or include, materials that are not recyclable- if in doubt, look on the packaging!

 Broken glass can seriously injure recycling workers, and it is an unnecessary danger for them.
 Just bin it!